alessandrocuda/ISA/README.md

     Your Welcome!
     >
-or if you want to read some other examples navigat to [USE_CASES.md](https://github.com/alessandrocuda/ISA/blob/master/USE_CASES.md)
+or if you want to read some other examples: [USE_CASES.md](https://github.com/alessandrocuda/ISA/blob/master/USE_CASES.md)

 ## TODO
 - [ ] Add more answers to ISA.